nooblag/nerdwiki/Migration.md

 "APC is a great way to speed up the execution of php scripts.
 Apc compiles php code and keeps the opcode in memory and uses it next time without compiling the same php code again from file.
 This drastically speeds up execution.
 Apart from opcode cache, apc also offers a user cache to store raw data for the php application in memory."

 "Php as of version 5.5 has new feature called OPcache which does the same thing as apc opcode cache thereby deprecating apc."

+---

+## Backup ideas
+Remove default backup user: `userdel -r backup` and clear out any other default users that are not wanted too, if you like, such as *games*, *news*, etc.

+Add new user called backup: `adduser backup`

+Set up a home directory for this account: `mkdir /home/backup` and `chown backup:backup /home/backup`

+Set up *sudo* for the backup user but can only use *sudo* with the *rsync* command only (we need this to move things out of /var/www).
+Also set this up so *sudo* for *rsync* can be run without password as we'll be using this inside bash scripts that backup will run with crontabs.
+Run `visudo` and add this line: `backup  ALL=NOPASSWD: /usr/bin/rsync`

+Make sure the backup user cannot be used to login.
+Check *AllowUsers* in `nano /etc/ssh/sshd_config`

+---